 Avoidance of Currency fluctuations

-If residing in China, you may wish to consider the value of the Pound Sterling.
+If residing in Asia, you may wish to consider the value of the Pound Sterling.
 The majority of UK pension schemes can only be valued in GBP whilst assets within a SIPP or QROPS can be held in numerous currencies.

 Via a SIPP or QROPS, you have the advantages of being able to diversify your pension fund across a number of currencies.
-In the case of China specifically, we see many clients opting to hold USD these days given the weak and relatively unstable GBP.
+In the case of Asia specifically, we see many clients opting to hold USD these days given the weak and relatively unstable GBP.

 Pass on 100% of your wealth

 Passing on wealth to loved ones is a key financial objective for many of us.
 However, many UK schemes only allow for reduced levels such as 50% to 70% to be passed on to a surviving spouse, whilst 0% are available to non-dependent children.

 A transfer of your UK pension assets to a SIPP, or QROPS, entitles you to pass on 100% of remaining pension fund value to your loved ones.

 Talk to us today!